grafana/developer-advocacy/projects/Loki Community Calls/2025-03-25-loki-cache.md

   - What tradeoffs do you consider when using cache?
     - (e.g. latency versus potential inaccuracy/outdated data, and cost implications)
   - What types of queries benefit most from caching, and when might caching be less effective?
+    - (repeated query behaviour, touching the same data, most queried time period, recent data)
+    - Last 3 hours of data

 - Memcached Tiering & Differences
   - Can you describe the different components involved in memcache tiering?
 (Live Draw)
-    - (e.g. Memcache frontend, results cache, and chunks cache)
+    - (e.g. Memcache frontend (metrics, labels, volume; done via a hash in header), results cache (query hash, is it in cash or not in cash), and chunks cache (biggest cache, no need for tennancy understanding chunk ref holds this metadata))
   - What is the role of the results cache?
     - (Note: It saves computation cost)
   - What is the role of the chunks cache?